On Minimum Saturated Matrices: Introduction

 \section{Introduction}

-First, we introduce some notation.
-Let the shortcut `an $m\times n$-matrix' $M$ mean a matrix with $m$ rows (which we view as horizontal arrays) and $n$ `vertical' columns.
-Usually, we restrict entries to only two values, $0$ and $1$; in all other cases, we indicate the range explicitly.
+First, we must introduce some simple notation.
+Let the shortcut `an $n\times m$-matrix' $M$ mean a matrix with $n$ rows (which we view as horizontal arrays) and $m$ `vertical' columns such that each entry is 0 or 1.
 For an $n\times m$-matrix $M$, its \di{order} $v(M)=n$ is the number of rows and its \di{size} $e(M)=m$ is the number of columns.
-We distinguish the expressions like `an $n$-row matrix' and `an $n$-row' standing respectively for a matrix with $n$ rows and for a row containing $n$ elements.
+We use expressions like `an $n$-row matrix' and `an $n$-row' to mean a matrix with $n$ rows and a row containing $n$ elements, respectively.